What Do You Need When You Are A New Shooter?

 A Gun Cleaning kit.
 The care of your gun is directly related to its performance.
 Regular cleaning after shooting is extremely important.

 A Holster.
 Whether or not you carry your gun on your person, your gun should be kept in a quality holster that covers the trigger guard to prevent accidental firing.
-Read below recommendations for those that carry their gun on their person for self protection.

 Eye Protection.
 Quality eye protection is necessary for when you practice.